anoduck/anoduck/README.md

 ![Banner](me.svg)

-## Anoduck: The Anonymous Duck
+## Anoduck: The Anonymous Duck :trollface:

-*I support freedom of speech, and the free exchange of ideas within the marketplace of one's mind.*
+:stars: *I support freedom of speech, and the free exchange of ideas within the marketplace of one's mind.*
+:stars:

 ----------